Sumter Braves

 The Sumter Braves were a minor league baseball team located in Sumter, South Carolina.
 The team played in the South Atlantic League, and were affiliated with the Atlanta Braves.
 Their home stadium was Riley Park.

 History

 In 1984, the Anderson Braves relocated to Sumter.
-In 1991, the affiliate shifted to Macon, Georgia and became known as the Macon Braves, eventually becoming today's Rome Braves of Rome, Georgia.
-An expansion team was awarded to Sumter right after the Sumter Braves relocated and as an affiliate of the Montreal Expos, and Sumter became known as the Sumter Flyers.
-In 1992, the franchise relocated to Albany, Georgia as the Albany Polecats, eventually becoming today's Delmarva Shorebirds of Salisbury, Maryland.
+In 1991, the affiliate shifted to Macon, Georgia and became known as the Macon Braves, eventually becoming today's Rome Emperors of Rome, Georgia.
+An expansion team was awarded to Sumter right after the Sumter Braves relocated, which was known as the Sumter Flyers.

 Notably, 2014 Baseball Hall of Fame inductee Tom Glavine pitched for Sumter in 1985.